 Program Description

-The histories, traditions and cultures of Aboriginal and Torres Strait Islander peoples and their experiences of injustices following colonisation are largely unknown.
-However, there is a growing momentum among Australians to develop a fuller understanding and awareness of First Nations histories and culture.
+The histories, traditions and cultures of First Nations Australians and their experiences of injustices following colonisation are largely unknown.
+However, there is a growing momentum among Australians to develop a fuller understanding and awareness of First Nations Australians histories and cultures.

 Program Outcomes